An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Microlensing Model Evaluations

 \subsection{Monte Carlo Integration}

 There are four microlensing rates/distributions commonly characterized by observations in the literature: event rate per unit area, event rate per source star, optical depth, and average timescale.
 These are typically computed as average observed values within spatial bins.
 With a Galactic model, we can generate pencil-beam catalogs at the set bin spacing and perform Monte Carlo integration to draw many possible lens-source pairs and simulate the observable quantities.
-For these sums, we consider all possible lens-source pairs from our catalogs, selecting events where the baseline magnitude of the source meets some threshold and the source is more distant from us than the lens.
+For these sums, we consider all possible lens-source pairs from our catalogs, selecting events where the baseline magnitude of the source meets some threshold, the source is more distant from us than the lens, and the event timescale is within some range selected to match a given survey.
+These are intrinsic underlying event rates, and completeness corrections and detection efficiencies are required for observational results to be properly compared.

 Microlensing optical depth, or the fraction of sky covered by lens stars' Einstein rings, ($\overline{\tau}$), is: